The Department for Community Based Services (DCBS) notifies all pertinent community partners and attempts to coordinate investigations.

 - An investigation includes contact with the alleged victim and may include contact with the alleged perpetrator and collaterals.

-- The purposes of conducting an adult protective services investigation are:
+- The purposes of conducting an adult protective services (APS) investigation are:

 - To determine through personal contact whether alleged maltreatment of an adult has occurred;